moshesipper/vae-torch-celeba/README.md

 * `genpics.py`: creates a panel of original image + 7 reconstructed ones.
 * `vae_model_20.pth`: a trained VAE.

-While the code can run on a CPU — it's slow.
-Hopefully, you've access to a GPU 😊.
+Running a trained model on a CPU is fine.
+Training on a CPU is possible, but slow 👉 GPU.